breezy-codes/breezy-codes.github.io/index.md

 # I'm Brianna but you can call me Breezy

-I'm currently pursuing an Honours Bachelor's degree in Cyber Security at Deakin University, where I maintain a WAM of 91.
-My dedication to academic excellence has earned me awards such as the Deakin Scholarship for Excellence and the Associate Dean Summer Research Scholarship.
+I'm currently pursuing an Honours Bachelor's degree in Cyber Security at Deakin University, with a WAM of 93 and a grade average of 96.25 for 2024.
+My commitment to academic excellence has earned me awards such as the Deakin Scholarship for Excellence and the Associate Dean Summer Research Scholarship.
+My Honours research focuses on developing a mathematical framework for optical xhaul network design to support reconfigurable 6G networks using O-RAN technology.

 ## My Academic Journey

-My academic highlights include features in the Deakin Maths Yearbook for my HD reports on Cryptography (SIT192) and Quantum Cryptography (SIT281).
-I'm also involved in research, which focuses on telecommunication networks, specifically Radio Access Networks (RAN) and the use of O-RAN for reconfigurable 6G networks.
-I am working on a paper for IEEE on the reconfigurable RAN for beyond 5G which will be published later this year.
+Throughout my studies, I've achieved several academic highlights, including features in the Deakin Maths Yearbook for my HD reports on Cryptography (SIT192) and Quantum Cryptography (SIT281).
+My current research focuses on telecommunication networks, particularly the planning and optimisation of optical xhaul networks, support reconfigurable O-RAN in 6G networks.
+I recently submitted my first paper on this topic to a conference and am actively working on several more.
+Additionally, I'm preparing a survey paper for IEEE on reconfigurable RAN for beyond 5G, discussing networking planning, resource allocation and the challenges of beyond 5G networks.

 ## Projects